The-Coding-Classroom/The-Coding-Classroom/README.md

 I am a husband, a father, and a maths/physics/chemistry teacher with a Master's degree in Science and Engineering.
 Right now programming is just a hobby and a learning experience for me, but I'm committed to acquiring enough knowledge to possibly turn it into a career, one way or the other, in not too distant future.

+Technology and science is something that in my opinion should be available for everyone.
+For that reason I support open software whenever I can and will try to do my part in contributing to projects as well.
+As a teacher my goal is always to help others excel on their own and reach their potential.
+I hope my code can someday somewhere help someone to do just that.

 :speech_balloon: Spoken languages:
 <img src="https://raw.githubusercontent.com/hjnilsson/country-flags/master/svg/gb.svg" alt="finnish" width="25" height="15"/>